 It’s not that the world does not seem strange, but what about it was not already strange?

-Allow joy into our heart as spring starts
+Allow joy into our hearts as spring starts

 To remind us that life continues